-The recent passing of the “Queen of Soul” arrived with some surprising news.
+The 2018 passing of the “Queen of Soul” arrived with some surprising news.
 With an estimated $80 million estate, Aretha Franklin died without a will or a trust.
 Her four sons have recently reached an agreement with the IRS over a $7.8 million tax debt, which should move them closer to receiving money from her estate.

 Passing without a will creates unnecessary hassles and enormous expense for one’s heirs.
 Yet, according to an AARP survey, 2 out of 5 Americans over the age of 45 do not have a will.

 Writing a will isn’t the most pleasant of tasks.

 After all, by doing so you’re not only acknowledging your own mortality but actively planning for it.
 Preparing a will, however, is one of the most critical things you can do for your loved ones.

 What happens if I die without a will?

 If you die without a valid will, your estate will be settled based on the laws of your state that outline who inherits what.
 You are said to have died “intestate,” and your assets will be passed by way of intestate succession.
 This means that the state gets to decide who gets your TV, your real estate, your car, your Apple stock, and anything else you may own.